hannorein/rebound/docs/simulation/variables.md

     Test-particles never feel each other.

+`#!c unsigned int did_modify_particles`
+:   This flag should be set to 1 every time a particle got modified manually in-between timesteps.

 `#!c int N_var`
 :   Total number of variational particles.
 Default: 0.

 `#!c int N_var_config`
 :   Number of variational particle configurations.
 Default: 0.

+`#!c double OMEGA`
+:   Epicyclic frequency in code units.
+Used by SEI integrator for shearing sheet simulations.
+Default: 0.

+`#!c double OMEGAZ`
+:   Vertical epicyclic frequency in code units.
+Used by SEI integrator for shearing sheet simulations.
+Default: -1 which corresponds to using the same value as `OMEGA`.

 ## Collisions